Sumez/Brewmaster/docs/README.md

 (SPC support to be added in the future)

 ### Intelligent configurable syntax highlighting and symbol auto-completion
 Will help a lot with both regular 6502 ASM and most basic ca65 features.
-Some of the assembler's more advanced features might not be well supported, but feedback is very welcome!
+Some of the assembler's more advanced features might not be recognized, but feedback is very welcome!

 ### Easy navigation across source files
 Press F12 (configurable) to immediately navigate to the definition of any recognized assembler symbol, or use the quick navigator in the top right corner to jump between symbols in the current file.